Classes with a picture icon have images on the class detail page

 Mitered squares provide a great way to use up leftover bits of yarn while adding color and texture to your project.
 Adding a little lace will totally change the look of your mitered-square projects.

-Learn to read and create lacy mitered charts and tips, and learn tricks for making great lacy squares.
-We'll discuss using lace miters as accents for triangle or rectangle shawls and shaped garments like sweaters.
+Learn to read and create lacy mitered charts, and learn tips and tricks for making great lacy squares.
+We'll discuss using lace miters as accents for trianglular or rectanglular shawls and for shaped garments like sweaters.

 Note: Previous miter experience is necessary.